kineticadb/mcp-kinetica/README.md

 ## Test with MCP Inspector

 The [MCP Inspector](https://github.com/modelcontextprotocol/inspector) is a web UI used for exploring the features of an MCP Service and simulating the activities of an LLM model.
+You will need Node.js >= 18 for the inspector.

 1. Clone the GitHub project: